run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 If the NVIDIA Drivers have not been pre-installed, they will be installed now.
 If that happens, the script will ask to reboot, after which, re-run the command above.

-## Restart
+## Node Restart

-If you node is restarted, Kubernetes must be started using the following command:
+If you restart your node, Kubernetes must be restarted as well, using the following command:

 ```
 sudo minikube start --driver=none --apiserver-ips 127.0.0.1 --apiserver-name localhost